tensorflow/tensorflow/tensorflow/contrib/go/g3doc/tensor.md

 func (t *Tensor) Bools() ([]bool, error)
 ```

-Bools returns the Tensor content as boolean slice if the tensor type matches, if
+Bools returns the Tensor content as boolean slice if the tensor type is DTBool,
-not returns a ErrInvalidTensorType error.
-The datatypes are:
+if not returns a ErrInvalidTensorType error.

-  - DTBool

 #### ByteSlices